cloudmesh-community/book/chapters/faas/openfaas.md

     image: func-python
 ```

-YAML file specifications are as follows
+YAML file description is as follows

 * _gateway_- location to specify a remote gateway, the programming language, and location of the handler within the filesystem.